NoahSaso/pong_improved_ai_p5js/README.md

 Instructions
 ============

 Click `Play Trained AI` button at the bottom of the page to play my trained AI.
-I don't think anyone can beat it but please try.

 The right paddle will follow your mouse, and the left paddle is controlled by the AI.